stu-code/register-xgboost-model/README.md

 * Register the model to SAS Model Manager

 ## Folders
-**model**: All model files needed for Model Manager and a zip of these files that you can upload directly to SAS Model Manager
+**model**: All model files needed for SAS Model Manager and a zip of these files that you can upload directly to it

 ## Data
 [hmeq.csv](https://support.sas.com/documentation/onlinedoc/viya/examples.htm)